Pasar al contenido principal Saltar al pie de página del mapa del sitio

 1. Accurately Track Time Worked

 Processing payroll effectively relies on accurately tracking the time worked by employees.
 There are various methods for tracking time worked, including time and attendance software that may integrate with payroll systems or having employees track their time manually.
 Keep in mind that, like payroll, manual methods for tracking time worked by employees can lead to inaccuracies.
-This is why, when evaluating your payroll process, you may also want to assess whether a time and attendance solution best fits your business.
+This is why, when evaluating your payroll process, you may also want to assess whether a time and attendance solution is a good fit for your business.

 2. Ensure You Understand Different Types of Pay